Pronunciation of 'Spirometer'

 Word Origin

-The word 'spirometer' originates from the Latin word 'spīrāre,' meaning 'to breathe,' combined with the Greek suffix '-meter,' meaning 'measure.'
+The term 'spirometer' originates from the Latin word 'spīrāre,' meaning 'to breathe,' combined with the suffix '-meter,' indicating a measuring device.

 Pronunciation Details